 Web Administrators and Web Developers are responsible for ensuring the websites they maintain are accessible.

-- For new sites, once the Office of Marketing and Communication has reviewed and approved the site an accessibility review will be done, including a Compliance Sheriff scan.
+- For new sites, once the Web Development Center has reviewed and approved the site an accessibility review will be done, including a Compliance Sheriff scan.
 If there are any issues found, they must be fixed before the site can go live.

 - To maintain the accessibility of new and old sites, Compliance Sheriff scans must be viewed on a quarterly basis.
 Identified issues require remediation.